 If the Member is under age 21 or over age 64 and goes into a private freestanding IMD or a State freestanding IMD for a TDO, HealthKeepers, Inc. is responsible for the TDO.
-If the Member remains admitted to the IMD after the TDO expires, HealthKeepers, Inc. is responsible for the psychiatric stay.
-Following expiration of the TDO, HealthKeepers, Inc. can require that the Member transfer to a network facility.
+If the Member remains in the IMD after the TDO expires and continues to meet medical necessity criteria for admission, HealthKeepers, Inc. is responsible for payment of the psychiatric stay.
+Following expiration of the TDO, HealthKeepers, Inc. can require that the Member transfer to a different in-network facility.

-For Members ages 21 through 64, where the Member goes into private freestanding IMD or a State freestanding IMD for a TDO, providers should submit the TDO claim to the state TDO program.
-The Member will remain enrolled with HealthKeepers, Inc. beyond the TDO timeframe.
-HealthKeepers, Inc. will manage the Member's treatment needs beyond the TDO timeframe and can require that the Member transfer to a network facility.
+For Members ages 21 through 64 admitted into a private freestanding IMD or a State freestanding IMD for a TDO, providers should submit the TDO claim to the state TDO program.
+Do not submit the request for prior authorization for the TDO to Healthkeepers, Inc. The Member will remain enrolled with HealthKeepers, Inc. beyond the TDO timeframe.
+HealthKeepers, Inc. will manage the Member's treatment needs beyond the TDO timeframe and can require that the Member transfer to an in-network facility at the end of the TDO timeframe.

-When an out-of-network provider provides TDO services, HealthKeepers, Inc. is responsible for reimbursement of these services.
+When an out-of-network provider provides services for a member under a TDO, HealthKeepers, Inc. is responsible for reimbursement of these services.
 In the absence of an agreement otherwise, all claims for TDO service shall be reimbursed at the applicable Medicaid fee-for-service rate in effect at the time the service was rendered.